fracting/sku-clustering/README.md

 For **non machine learning approach**:
  * network analysis was used, which **outperforms all machine learning models** being tried.

 **Note:** due to the unique approach taken in this project, Airflow and Spark was not used during experiment.
-To show respect to the interview, an implementation using Airflow + Spark will be provided separately with some delay.
+To show respect to the project requirement, an implementation using Airflow + Spark will be provided separately with some delay.

 # Comparision of different solutions